abhirathmahipal/awesomecode/README.md

  	- [See it in action.](https://asciinema.org/a/90r2i9bq8po03nazhqtsifksb)
  	- Minimal and suitable for beginners.
  	- Doesn't use any library.

+- [Tiny Web Server](https://github.com/shenfeng/tiny-web-server) - A tiny web server in C.
+	- Less than 500 lines of code.
+	- A couple of handy features.

 - [Craft](https://github.com/fogleman/Craft) - A Minecraft clone.
 	- Smooth gameplay.
 Looks elegant as well.